📻 KiwiSDR / WebSDR ONLINE

 • K-index / Kp (geomagnetic disturbance)

-• Time (day/night + greyline)
+• Time of day (day/night + greyline)

-• Season (ionospheric layer behavior)
+• Season (ionospheric layer behaviour)

 What you can see instantly

-• Bright lines → strong carriers/broadcasters
+• Bright lines → strong carriers / broadcasters

 • Wavy fading → QSB / multipath

-• Sudden “life” → band opening / enhanced paths
+• Sudden "life" → band opening

 Compare multiple receivers

-• Strong in EU but absent in NA → regional path differences
+• Strong in EU but absent in NA → regional path

 • Signals near greyline → possible long-path enhancement